 Well, here's the thing: We Americans are now eating 1/3 of our meals outside of the home, so when it comes to eating healthy we HAVE to think about the things that we are consuming in restaurants.
 That's right, today's tip is all about healthy dining out!

-Although a recent study found that calorie counts in restaurants aren't always accurate (though, surprisingly, fast food chains scored the most points), I still think they're an absolutely fantastic idea.
+Although a study found that calorie counts in restaurants aren't always accurate (though, surprisingly, fast food chains scored the most points), I still think they're an absolutely fantastic idea.
 You don't have to necessarily choose the least caloric dish on the menu in order to make your restaurant outing a good one, but you SHOULD stick to things that are much less than many of the menu items.

 My basic rules are: Opt for steamed, baked or grilled instead of anything that's been breaded and fried.
 The same goes for your side dishes: Go for steamed or roasted veggies instead of a dressing-drenched salad, mashed potatoes, or pasta.
 If you can, substitute brown rice for white rice or whole-wheat pasta for regular pasta.
 Even better, though, just ask for a double serving of vegetables!